 Adultery is still indeed considered illegal in Rhode Island.
 If one spouse engages in a sexual relationship outside of their marriage, fines for adultery are generally set at around $500.00.
 However, divorcing couples will rarely choose to charge their spouse with adultery.
 While infidelity is not often prosecuted in a criminal context, it is a factor that is taken into consideration when determining things like alimony or child custody.

 Property and assets that are obtained throughout the marriage are typically divided after a divorce.
 However, non-marital property is not.
 An example of non-marital property is inheritance.
 Basically, any kind of gift from a family member or a third party that only belongs to one spouse can be considered non-marital property.
 In most cases, the non-marital property automatically belongs to the predetermined spouse.
 However, in some divorce cases, non-marital property is divided up.
-This is referred to as “transmutation of property”.
+This is referred to as the “transmutation of property”.

 If you’re concerned about the division of non-marital property and you’d like to learn more about your options, contact our law firm today to speak with a divorce attorney.